Strategic Defence of the Parity Accord

 Response

 Federalism operates as a delivery framework beneath parity, not as the organising constitutional logic.
-The Parity Accord is a parity-based constitutional model grounded in Layered Sovereignty, where parity is constitutionally primary and federal mechanisms, where employed, function as delivery architecture, not as the source of authority.
+The Parity Accord is a parity-based constitutional model grounded in Layered Sovereignty, where parity is constitutionally primary and federal mechanisms, where employed, function as delivery architecture rather than as the source of authority.

 12. How does the model prevent institutional collapse if a regional legislature withdraws cooperation?